alttch/eva3/xc/drivers/phi/phi_devel.rst

         # None - if port doesn't exist or may exceed the timeout,
         # 0 - if port is locked and busy,
         # or the port object itself
-        mb = modbus.get_port(self.modbus_port, timeout)
+        modbus_port = modbus.get_port(self.modbus_port, timeout)
-        if not mb: return None
+        if not modbus_port: return None
         # The port object is a regular pymodbus object
         # (https://pymodbus.readthedocs.io) and supports all pymodbus functions.
         # All the functions are wrapped with EVA modbus module which handles
         # all errors and retry attempts.
 The ports PHI gets are always in the
         # connected state.

+        # read 16 coils, starting from 0
+        try:
-        r = mb.read_coils(0, 16, unit=self.unit_id)
+            coils = modbus.read_bool(modbus_port, 'c0', 16, unit=self.unit_id)
+        except:
+            return None
+        finally:
-        # Release modbus port as soon as possible to let other components work
+            # Release modbus port as soon as possible to let other components
-        # with it while your PHI is processing the data
+            # work with it while your PHI is processing the data
-        mb.release()
-        # result is a regular pymodbus result
-        if rr.isError(): return None
+            modbus_port.release()

-        # let's convert 16 coils to 16 port states
+        # let's convert 16 booleans to 16 port states
         result = {}
         try:
             for i in range(16):
-                result[str(i + 1)] = 1 if rr.bits[i] else 0
+                result[str(i + 1)] = 1 if coils[i] else 0
         except:
             result = None
         return result

-The variable **client_type** of the port object (*mb.client_type*) holds the port type (tcp, udp, rtu, ascii or binary).
+The variable **client_type** of the port object (*modbus_port.client_type*) holds the port type (tcp, udp, rtu, ascii or binary).
 This can be used to make PHI work with the equipment of the same type which uses e.g. different registers for different connection types.

 Working with Ethernet/IP